cracine79/cracine79/README.md

 ##  What I'm Working On

 - Economics Videos That Don't Suck (www.economicsvideos.com) is live and in beta testing!
-Users select the topics they want to study and are then guided through a curriculum that provides videos and review quizzes along with feedback on topic performance and custom generation of exercises designed to focus on individual weaknesses!
-The algorithm is in place, but will continue to evolve!
-Also in the near future, Econo-wizard, your AI assistant in studying.
+The quiz-generating algorithm has been set up and continues to develop.
-- Currently we are in the preparing to migrate our frontend to Next.js for better SEO.
+- Currently we are in the preparations to migrate our frontend to Next.js for better SEO.
 Wish us luck!
 - I’ve added the ability to add instrument reviews Renoun.com, my Reverb.com clone - give it a try!
 (Username is anonomous unless you are signed in)
 - 📫 How to reach me: charleelracine@gmail.com
 - 👯 Fun fact: I have twins